MysticMods/MysticalWorld/developing.md

 ## Codebase Notes

 ### gradlehax submodule
 This mod project makes use of a git submodule, which is fairly simple to initialize but none the less must be initialized before you can build the project for the first time.
+You can find the submodule repo [here](https://github.com/noobanidus/gradlehax).

 ```bash
 $ git submodule init